na-na-hi/renget/archive/pmdhelloworld.md

 My eyes flew open, and I beheld the scene that met me.
 Sunlight broke through the loose leaf cover of the canopy above me, making small pools of light on the dirt and leaf strewn floor.
 I attempted to push myself off the floor, to no avail.
 Looking down - instead of the human body I was expecting,  a bright pink and blue mess of geometric angles greeted me - a surprise to say the least.

+In the back of my mind, a spark of recollection fired off.
 It looked very much like I was in the body of a Porygon.
 It seemed that despite our long relationship, reality had given up and left - leaving me in a forest as a Pokémon.

 `THIS MUST BE A DREAM.`

 The sound of my voice shocked me.
 Staccato, scratchy and monotone, as if a bad recording was being played through 30 year old speakers, barely recognizable as my own.
 Still, my voice sounding strange was the least of my worries.
-If this *wasn't* a dream, I could think of a few options for things that could have happened.
-1. I'm still in the real world, but a Pokémon.
-2. I'm in the world of the main Pokémon games, as a Pokémon.
-3. This is a Mystery Dungeon world and shit's going down somewhere.

-None of those ideas seemed particularly reassuring.
-Either I'm going to be experimented on, caught and battled with, or expected to save the world from something.
+I'd woken up in an unfamiliar place, and I was quite literally a sitting polygonal duck, splayed out across the cold, hard ground.

-Lying around on the ground seemed like a bad idea no matter which one of the three it was.
-No point in sitting here waiting for anyone to come by and gawk at and/or try to capture me - I pushed my doubts about reality aside and postponed my impending existential crisis - instead redoubling my efforts to try and move my new body.
+Lying around seemed like a bad idea no matter where I was.
+I pushed my doubts about reality aside and postponed my impending existential crisis - instead redoubling my efforts to try and move my new body.

 ***

 A little while later, attempting to move my body seemed a futile endeavour.
 All I could seem to do was waggle the blocks that could be generously called feet, which was getting me nowhere fast.
 I wracked my brain.
-How did Porygon move?
-As best as I could recall, they just sorta floated about the place.
+How did this body move?
+As best as I could recall about Porygons, they just sorta floated about the place.
 How was I meant to get that to work?

 I glared at a nearby tree I had set myself the task of getting to.
 This was insane - whatever or whoever turned me into a Pokémon couldn't be bothered to let me to know how to move?
 It wasn't even that hard of a thing to want to do!
 I just wanted to ==MOVE== to that tree!
 ```python